cklxx/linkwed/README.md

 ## Feature Guide
 - **Photos** — drop a hero image (recommended 1800×1200) and up to six gallery shots.
 Hover to remove gallery items.
 - **Location** — search within the editor (OpenStreetMap).
-Selecting a result updates both the map marker and the invitation’s venue details.
+Selecting a result updates both the map marker and the invitation’s venue details, and the map chunk loads on demand for faster mobile start.
 - **Music** — a curated ambient loop ships in `public/media/background.wav`.
 Upload any `audio/*` file to replace it and control playback/volume from the panel.

 ## Notes